Samoa

 • World Bank

 ODF in Samoa was largely consistent with regional trends in terms of sector distribution.
-Disbursements in Samoa in the education, water and sanitation, and humanitarian aid sectors were notably higher than the regional average.
-The governance sector also features prominently, making up close to a third of incoming ODF, but remains below the regional average of 37%.
+However, disbursements in the education, water and sanitation, and humanitarian aid sectors were notably higher than the regional average.
+The governance sector also featured prominently, making up close to a third of incoming ODF, but still below the regional average of 38%.
 From 2014, Samoa has seen a greater emphasis on infrastructure spending.
 However, the pandemic shifted priorities back towards human development, particularly within the healthcare sector.

 • Samoa